 How and why do you acclimate a laminate floor?
 Our expert team discusses acclimatisation.

 Almost daily our customers as us, "do I really need to acclimatise laminate flooring?"
 Acclimatising laminate flooring may sound complicated but it is really a simple process.
 During this process, the laminate floor will adjust to the temperature and humidity of the room of installation.
 These factors will have an effect on how much a laminate floor will expand or contract after installation.
 To reduce the amount of movement it is essential to acclimate a laminate floor immediately before installation.
-The normal period is 48 within the room of installation, before beginning to lay the floor.
+The normal period is 48hrs within the room of installation, before beginning to lay the floor.
 If the flooring is not acclimated correctly, it can result in warped flooring or excessive movement in the flooring after the installation, creating creaks, gaps or causing damage.